mahdi-marjani/django-cheatsheet/2-django-social.md

 In this example, the `setup` method initializes the `user` attribute before the request is processed.
 #
 ### get_object_or_404 and get_list_or_404:
-Fetch an object or list from the database; return a 404 if not found.
+Fetch an object or list from database; return a 404 if not found.
 get_object_or_404:
 ```python
 post = get_object_or_404(Post, slug=slug)  # Fetch post by slug or return 404